 - Choose a blogging platform

-To save some time, WordPress is the most qualified, and this guide centers on the use of wordpress as a CMS platform:
+To save some time, WordPress is the most qualified, and this guide centers on the use of WordPress as a CMS platform for blog creation:

 Unarguably WordPress is your best platform if you want to start a blog, particularly, for beginners.
 It is a very user friendly Content Management System.